erroronline1/caro/readme.md

 * records can be exported at any time if you want to have another audit safe storage solution or have to share it with a service provider.

 #### audit
+* audit is accessable for elevated users only
 * MDR sample checks and article incorporation will append to the database. each entry will have a timestamp and the saving user name.
 * records can be exported at any time if you want to have another audit safe storage solution or have to share it with your certification body.